 2. Using a rubber mallet, remove the housing.
 Account for a gasket.
-On the 425, remove the fork, collar, and spring.
+Remove the fork, collar, and spring.
 Note the location of all the components for assembling purposes.

 - 3. Using a side-cutter (or suitable substitute), remove the boot clamps; then remove the boots and splined drive from the input shaft. - 4.
 Remove the input shaft from the pinion housing.